ZerBea/wifi_laboratory/README.md

 a Raspberry Pi is not able to handle more than one interface!

 pselect doesn't like to be interrupted by another timer

+it is mandatory to ACK NULL and ACTION frames within a 4way handshake!